bGuenes/COMPASS/README.md

 ![Static Badge](https://img.shields.io/badge/Status-Active-green.svg)

 ## COMPASS: Comparison Of Models using Probabilistic Assessment in Simulation-based Settings
 `COMPASS` is a Python package designed for Bayesian Model Comparison in simulation-based settings.
-By comparing the predictive power of various models, it enables a better understanding of likelihood functions.
+By comparing the predictive power of various models, it aims to identify the most suitable model for a given dataset. <br>
 It is especially suited for fields like astrophysics and computational biology, where simulation is integral to the modeling process.

 ---